29 Resampling and Model Assessment

 In this chapter, we introduce resampling, one of the most important ideas in machine learning.
 Here we focus on the conceptual and mathematical aspects.
-We will describe how to implement resampling methods in practice with the caret package later in Section 31.1.3.
-To motivate the concept, we will use the two predictor digits data presented in @ref-two-or-seven and introduce k-nearest neighbors (kNN), to demonstrate the ideas.
+We will describe how to implement resampling methods in practice with the caret package later in Section 31.2.
+To motivate the concept, we will use the two predictor digits data presented in Section 28.3.1 and introduce k-nearest neighbors (kNN), to demonstrate the ideas.

 29.1 Motivation with k-nearest neighbors